ma4096/mvar/README.md

 $ #a.bsi $
 #mlogic(a.l,[true],[false]) // if a.l == 1 (true as specified for transfer file), do accordingly. [true] could also be more complex typst code without the [] ([false] as well)
 ```
+### typst fullsuite
+A typst document can be used as a template for creating a fully parametrized document from a Python script using `typst_fullsuite([path to template.typ], [vars], save=[output.pdf])`.
+You need to include `mvar.typ` and `typst_fullsuite.py` in your directory and import the python function.
+See the python file for a more detailed documentation.
+Variables are passed as a list of lists with each variable defined as `["name",1,"-","-"]` for numbers or `["name","this is text","logic","-"]` for general strings.
+Also see the example for how to create a template with the variables, use `#m..variablename`, where `m` is a dictionary which is defined on compilation.

 ### Precompilation (not finished!)
 Precompilation is currently working and required for LaTeX but has not yet been implemented for typst.